Aqueelone/sampleTicket/README.md

 ## Installation and Setup

-Radiant is a traditional Ruby on Rails application, meaning that you can configure and run it the way you would a normal Rails application.
+sampleTicket is a traditional Ruby on Rails application, meaning that you can configure and run it the way you would a normal Rails application.

 See the [INSTALL](INSTALL.md) file for more details.